MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailTrafficReport.md

 ## DESCRIPTION
 For the reporting period you specify, the cmdlet returns the following information:

-- Domain (note that this value is always blank)
+- Domain (note that this value is populated only when you use the Domain parameter)
 - Date
 - Event Type
 - Direction